Tor Tiv

 Tor Tiv also known as Begha U Tiv (Lion of Tiv people) is the supreme traditional ruler / King / Monarch of the Tiv people.
 The stool was established in 1946 by the British colonial administration after they created the Tiv Central Council.
 Tor Tiv is the symbol of unity of the Tiv people.
 The seat is located in Gboko.
 The Tor Tiv is the head of Ijirtamen also known as the Tiv Traditional Council (TTC), the highest policy-making body in charge of the Tiv people.
 It comprises all the chiefs in Tiv land.
 The council sits at least once in a year.
-The Tor Tiv, according to Tiv tradition, arbitrates disputes among Tiv people without impartiality, irrespective of economic, political and social status of the parties to a dispute.
+The Tor Tiv, according to Tiv tradition, arbitrates disputes among Tiv people with impartiality, irrespective of economic, political and social status of the parties to a dispute.

 According to Section 16 (1) schedule 3 of the law establishing the Benue State Council of Chiefs and Traditional Council, the Tor Tiv seat rotates among the two sons of Tiv, Ipusu and Ichongo, as the main ruling houses of the Tiv people.
 The Tor Tiv is also the chairman of the Benue State Council of Chiefs and Traditional Council.

 The current Tor Tiv is James Ayatse.
 The full title of the Tor Tiv is, His Royal Majesty, Begha U Tiv, Orchivirigh, Prof Ortese Iorzua James Ayatse.